People-to-People Diplomacy - to Russia with Love

 There seems to be the need for more ambassadors (goodwill ambassadors) to step in.

-Why should the relations between the peoples of US and Russia collapse?
+Why should the relations between the peoples of the West and Russia collapse?
 It shouldn't go on like like this.
 It reminds of Lenin's famous “the “upper classes” can't go on in the old way and the “lower classes” don't want to live in the old way”.

 Ordinary people could join the relations through well-forgotten old people-to-people diplomacy.
 40 years ago physicist Robert W. Fuller started traveling to the USSR to alleviate the Cold War.
 Isn't it high time people to people diplomacy started again?